asm01-git/ROS_handson/README.md

 cd ~/catkin_ws
 roslaunch sample_pkg turtlesim.launch
 ```
-The turtlesim window will popup with the turtle at the center.
-Use the arrow keys to move the turtle.
+The turtlesim window will popup with the turtle at the center.Go to the roslaunch terminal and use the arrow keys to move the turtle.
+**Note** : If you click arrow keys and nothing's happening it means you have minimised the roslaunch terminal.
+Just click this terminal to bring it on top.
 ### Analysing the nodes and topics
 To see all the currently running nodes, use:
 ```sh